erroronline1/caro/readme.md

 | Name | Data Type | Required | Description |
 | ---- | --------- | -------- | ----------- |
 | {path to file} | path parameter | true | relative path |

+Response is a binary/text stream depending on the file

 [Content](#content)